Timeline of the 2020–2021 Belarusian protests: August

 Workers from various additional factories and postal workers joined the strikes and the Komsomolskaya Pravda v Belarusi newspaper said it was unable to print its Tuesday edition focusing on protests over the weekend, before announcing it had secured another publisher that would produce its print edition a day late.

 The Belarusian Telegraph Agency issued a misleading video purporting to show Belarusian protesters being violent.
 Pictures from Belarus were mixed with pictures from the 2019 protests in Catalonia.
 Demonstrations supporting Lukashenko took place in Mahiliou, Homel, and Khotsimsk.
 During the pro-Lukashenko rally in Mahiliou, a helicopter flew over the attendees with the state flag, while another state flag was taken off the local government building where it was hung.
 In Mahiliou, one of the activists marching near the executive committee building was deliberately injured by a hit-and-run driver.
 In a statement made on 18 August 2020, Prime Minister Roman Golovchenko stated that, "to date, all enterprises in the real sector of the economy are operating normally, conveyors are not stopped anywhere."

 On 19 August, the OMON forces dispersed the protesters that had gathered in the morning at the entrance to Minsk Tractor Works; two people were detained.
 300 employees at the Minsk Tractor Works reportedly lost their jobs for demonstrating.
 Other workers were locked in the factory to stop them from walking out.
 The same day, Alexei Petkevich, endoscopist and employee of the Republican Clinical Medical center in Minsk, announced that on 14 August, he resigned his job in protest of the mass beatings of the detained protesters, stating, "I was shocked by what I saw.
 Our people were humiliated and torn to pieces".
 Natalya Volvacheva, the headmaster of Polatsk school No. 5, also resigned in protest, saying, "My colleagues have been broken down by threats, turned into criminals, and made hostages of the system".
-Lukashenko appointed a new government, of which Roman Golovchenko remained prime minister of, amid the protests.
+Lukashenko appointed a new government, of which Roman Golovchenko remained prime minister, amid the protests.